mtiller/ModelicaBook/text/source/behavior/equations/population.rst

 **everything** in common and that there are actually hardly any **differences** between them!

-In software engineering, there is a saying that "Redundancy is the root of all evil".
+In software engineering, there is a saying that "Repetition is the root of all evil".
 Well the situation is no different here (in no small part because Modelica code really is software).
 The code we have written so far would be very annoying to maintain.
 This is